2011 Christchurch earthquake: Geology

 Although smaller in magnitude than the 2010 earthquake, the February earthquake was more damaging and deadly for a number of reasons.
-The epicentre was closer to Christchurch, and shallower at 5 km underground, whereas the September quake was measured at 10 km deep.
+The hypocentre was closer to Christchurch and was shallower, 5 km underground, whereas the September quake was measured as having a depth of 10 km.
 The February earthquake occurred during lunchtime on a weekday when the CBD was busy, and many buildings were already weakened from the previous quakes.
 The peak ground acceleration (PGA) was extremely high, and simultaneous vertical and horizontal ground movement was "almost impossible" for buildings to survive intact.
 Liquefaction was significantly greater than that of the 2010 quake, causing the upwelling of more than 200,000 tonnes of silt which needed to be cleared.
 The increased liquefaction caused significant ground movement, undermining many foundations and destroying infrastructure, damage which "may be the greatest ever recorded anywhere in a modern city".
 80% of the water and sewerage system was severely damaged.
-The earthquake also caused an increased spring activity in the Avon and Heathcote Rivers.
+The earthquake also caused an increased spring activity in the Avon River / Ōtākaro and Ōpāwaho / Heathcote River.

 Fault

-GNS Science stated that the earthquake arose from the rupture of an 8 km x 8 km fault running east-northeast at a depth of 1–2 km beneath the southern edge of the Avon-Heathcote Estuary and dipping southwards at an angle of about 65 degrees from the horizontal beneath the Port Hills."
+GNS Science stated that the earthquake "arose from the rupture of an 8 km x 8 km fault running east-northeast at a depth of 1–2 km beneath the southern edge of the Avon-Heathcote Estuary and dipping southwards at an angle of about 65 degrees from the horizontal beneath the Port Hills."